-- The Virtual School Head is responsible for the use of PP+ to improve outcomes for all children in the care of Walsall Council, wherever they live the funding will be provided according to the needs of the child and there is no set amount. - In Walsall, there is a completely needs driven model for allocating PP+. - At the time at which they first come into care the allocation of PP+ will be on a needs driven basis as agreed at the PEP meeting. - In the case of a child who leaves the care system and then returns within the same financial year the allocation of PP+ will be on a needs driven basis as agreed at the PEP meeting. - None of the grant will be used to pay for Virtual School management or administration - The impact of these PP+ interventions will be reviewed by Virtual School Team. - Walsall Council and the Virtual School Head are corporate parents, so the question 'would this be good enough for my child?' is a central one in making decisions and evaluating the effectiveness of the use of PP+.
+- The Virtual School Head is responsible for the use of PP+ to improve outcomes for all children in the care of Walsall Council, wherever they live the funding will be provided according to the needs of the child. - In Walsall, there is a completely needs driven model for allocating PP+. - At the time at which they first come into care the allocation of PP+ will be on a needs driven basis as agreed at the PEP meeting. - In the case of a child who leaves the care system and then returns within the same financial year the allocation of PP+ will be on a needs driven basis as agreed at the PEP meeting. - The impact of these PP+ interventions will be reviewed by Virtual School Team. - Walsall Council and the Virtual School Head are corporate parents, so the question 'would this be good enough for my child?' is a central one in making decisions and evaluating the effectiveness of the use of PP+.